functional-architecture/functional-architecture.github.com/_events/funarch-2023/cfp.md

 | **Open category**	   | | 1 to 6 pages |
 |                          | | |

-*Publication*: The proceedings of FUNARCH 2023 will be published in the ACM Digital Library, and authors of accepted papers are required to agree to one of the standard ACM licensing options.
+Publication: The proceedings of FUNARCH 2023 will be published in the ACM Digital Library, and authors of accepted papers are required to agree to one of the standard ACM licensing options.
 Accepted papers must be presented at the workshop by one of the authors, but in special cases